lukeskt/Reactive-Mise-en-scene/README.md

 # Reactive Mise-en-scène Unity Plugin

-Reactive Mise-en-scène is a plugin that uses the position of objects on screen as a proxy for viewer/player attention, and this attention is then measured over time and associated with different narrative tendencies.
+Reactive Mise-en-scène is a plugin that uses the position of objects on screen as a proxy for viewer/player attention.
+This attention is then measured over time and associated with different narrative tendencies.

 Each specified object has attention tracked over time and is tagged with a locale and a tendency.
 Locales are the locations/scenes/areas objects reside within, and tendencies are the narrative tendencies/branches/moods with which objects are associated.